dotnet/AspNetCore.Docs/aspnetcore/grpc/loadbalancing.md

 Client-side load balancing is configured when a channel is created.
 The two components to consider when using load balancing:

 * The resolver, which resolves the addresses for the channel.
-A resolver can be used to get addresses from an external source.
-Results are cached by a channel and then periodically refreshed to support scenarios where addresses change.
+Resolvers support getting addresses from an external source.
 * The load balancer, which creates connections and picks the address that a gRPC call will use.

 Built-in implementations of resolvers and load balancers are included in [Grpc.Net.Client](https://www.nuget.org/packages/Grpc.Net.Client).
 Load balancing can also be extended by writing [custom resolvers and load balancers](#write-custom-resolvers-and-load-balancers).